almas-kai/Design-Patterns/Creational Patterns/Singleton/SingletonDescription.md

 * When you want to prevent multiple instantiations.

 This pattern also violates the SRP principle, because the class itself must to make sure that it has only one instance, at the same time the class needs to do its primary job.

+In modern C# use `Lazy<T>` as the private static readonly field.
+Thread-safety is handled by this type.
+The instance is created only when requested.
+It also introduces simplicity via removing the need from the `volotile` with double `if` checks, and `lock`.